pushan-alagiya/DScrap/README.md

 npm i
 ```

-Lainch MongoDB as a service and create a database name `DScrap` and a document name `user`
+Launch MongoDB as a service and create a database name `DScrap` and a document name `user`

 Running Project